Jelena Rozga: 2018–2020: new singles and performances

+On 5 January 2020, Rozga was featured on a video by Salon Franić where she discussed the hairstyles the hairdresser created for her through the years.
 On 28 January 2020, Rozga released "Sveto Pismo" which she also performed at the 2020 MAC Awards Show.
 The song was written by Tonči and Vjekoslava Huljić and the production was arranged by Darko Dimitrov and Serbian singer Željko Joksimović.
 The following month, Rozga appeared on the Macedonian Golden Ladybug of Popularity awards show, where she received the award for Most Popular Regional Singer.
 She also performed "Sveto Pismo" and a medley of "Cirkus", "Ne pijem, ne pušim" and "Dani su bez broja" during the show.
 Starting on 12 April 2020 and concluding on 17 May 2020, during the COVID-19 pandemic, Rozga streamed seven weekly mini live concerts through Instagram Live and YouTube during which she performed acoustic covers of her songs from her living room.